Research AreasAsset Pricing with Asymmetric

 Working and Work In Progress Papers

-Dynamic Information Acquisition and Strategic Trading (with Snehal Banerjee)
+Delayed Information Acquisition and Entry into New Trading Opportunities (with Snehal Banerjee)

 Strategic Trading and Return Predictability